 To increase users by 30% with an easy, functional and user friendly website.

-I am half of the design team at Blen for this project, I have lead and worked in most of the design process with the following duties:- research potential users pain points, Creating sketches, Storyboard, low and high fidelity wireframes, prototyping and mockups that are used for our usability test before the end result of the project.
+I am one of the four design team at Blen for this project, I have lead and worked most of the design process with the following duties:- Research potential users pain points, Creating sketches, Storyboard, low and high fidelity wireframes, prototyping and mockups that are used for our usability test before the end result of the project.

 The design process

 Before we start the design process we sat down and discuss on possible ideas in brief.
 We discussed for whom we are designing for?
 What are our users motivations and experiences?
 What we want to achieve?